Cass Phang

-Cass Phang (彭羚; born 2 February 1969) is a retired Cantopop singer from Hong Kong, affiliated with EMI from 1993 to 1998 and then with Sony Music Entertainment.
+Caspina Phang Yingying (彭羚; born 2 February 1969) is a retired Cantopop singer from Hong Kong, affiliated with EMI from 1993 to 1998 and then with Sony Music Entertainment.
 She was born in Ipoh, Malaysia, studied at Munsang College and a high school in Australia.
 In September 1998, she married Hong Kong actor and pop singer Jan Lamb, a member of musical rap duo DJ Softhard.
 She gave birth to two daughters on 14 February 2000 and 28 July 2004.